ChrisWoodgate/chriswoodgate.github.io/_pages/cv.md

 Peer Review
 ------
-I have reviewed articles for a range of international physics and materials science journals, including npj Computational Materials, Physical Review Materials, Physical Review B, the Journal of Applied Physics, AIP Advances, Acta Materialia, and Scripta Materialia.
+I have reviewed articles for a range of international physics and materials science journals, including:
+* Physical Review Letters
+* Physical Review B
+* Physical Review Materials
+* npj Computational Materials
+* Acta Materialia
+* Scripta Materialia
+* The Journal of Applied Physics
 Where the journal facilitates it, evidence of this review activity is typically (anonymously) recorded on [my ORCID profile](https://orcid.org/0000-0003-4876-5558).

 Conference Presentations
 ------